|This talk can be viewed here:||For more photos of this event, please click on the photo below.|

 Lecture #04: The United Nations and the Arab-Israeli conflict by Victor Kattan [Tuesday, 30 October 2018]

 One of the most protracted of political struggles, the Arab-Israeli conflict has never just been concentrated between Palestine and Israel.
 It has affected regional politics and even international relations in profound ways.
 As we reach the 70-years anniversary of the Palestinian Nakbah (expulsion), this lecture takes stock of the main political developments that have influenced the Arab-Israeli conflict, from the League of Nations to the United Nations, and the extent to which recent developments in the Gulf may be helping or hindering efforts to resolve the conflict.

 Lecture #05: Women on Top: Re-hauling Perceptions of Women in Islamic history and tradition by Sher Banu A. L. Khan [Wednesday, 07 November 2018]

 “Oppressed,” “Harassed,” “Victims,” are terms commonly associated with women in Islam.
 Whilst images of women in black burqas are generally taken as representative of Muslim women, stories of Muslim women lashed under the so-called syariah laws are rather commonplace, Muslim women as sovereign rulers would indeed appear as an anathema.
 Yet, a study of Muslim women in the past in a variety of Islamic cultures and traditions demonstrates that women’s positions and roles in Islam did not necessarily reflect popular contemporary images of subordinated Muslim women.
 Indeed, there were sovereign women rulers who ruled Muslim societies.
 This provides an important counter-narrative to the current absolutist narratives about women’s subordinated position in Islam.
 It shows how important it is to know about women’s position and roles in different Islamic societies and contexts to understand the complexities and diversities of women’s experiences and how women negotiated patriarchy, religion and culture.

-Lecture #06: Law and Order in the Former Ottoman Lands by Serkan Yolacan [Wednesday, 14 November 2018]
+Lecture #06: Rise and Fall of Neo-Ottoman Turkey by Serkan Yolacan [Wednesday, 14 November 2018]